pawco/vagrant-lamp/README.md

  - IP address of your newly created box is *192.168.33.10*
  - document root is */vagrant/source/public*
  - Directory shared with Host OS is /vagrant/source
- - mode rewrite will be enabled
+ - mod rewrite will be enabled
  - MySQL user/password is root/toor
  - XDebug idekey = PHP_STORM
  - *ll* alias will work